nexiality/documentation/tipsandtricks/AutomatingRunningDesktopApplication.md

 *Well, you can.*

-For desktop automation, Sentry provides a mechanism to *"attach"* to a running instance of the target AUT via the corresponding `application.json`, like this:
+For desktop automation, Nexial provides a mechanism to *"attach"* to a running instance of the target AUT via the corresponding `application.json`, like this:

 **application.json**